chairman waxman unmasks a cheney/bush plan of obstruction -- to prevent cheney's eventual indictment

 it more ably than i could -- do go read

-those three in a row
+those three in a row -- but this

-much will echo throughout our history
+much will echo throughout our history,

 perhaps for untold numbers of future